zantuaw09/Python-1st-Project/README.md

 # A Summary of ReShelved - My Book Sorting Game

+So I currently work at Charles Library, and I've found that a lot of people can't fully wrap their head around (including me) how the library call number system works.
+Even for me -- who regularly organizes books -- can accidently place books in the wrong order because for some reason the first set of numbers on a book is in standard numerical order, but the **second** set is based by ***decimal*** (refer to this link to see a full explanation of the Library of Congress system: https://www.angelo.edu/library/handouts/lcnumber.php).

+So, when thinking about projects for this course, I was inspired by typing accuracy tests and other basic educational games and wanted to make one of my own that could teach people the basics of reading call numbers.
+From this, RESHELVED was born!

 Working on this game through Python was actually very fulfilling, as I could combine/test my general programming knowledge of the language along with learn to experiment with a bunch of new kinds of code of new thanks to the features brought by the Pygame library.

 Naturally, designing a video game as my first project had me run into a ***lot*** of new challenges that seemed to come out of nowhere -- a staple in game development.